The Benefits of a CRM Consultant12 Feb 2024

 You should be regularly reviewing whether there are areas of your business that aren’t documented in your CRM system.
 Or where your CRM usage just doesn’t fit anymore.

 This is exactly why we think it is so important for you to have a dedicated account manager at OpenCRM.
-Our account managers work closely with our customer success manager to make sure we are in regular contact to offer just these kinds of review sessions.
+Our account managers work closely with our customer success manager to ensure we are in regular contact to offer just these review sessions.

 A downside of this, however, can be expansion into new areas of the system when your users haven’t got to grips with the basics yet.
 If you feel that this is happening, make sure to talk to your consultant about training and encouraging confidence in your users before any expansion.